TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

          <currentLangId>

    Description
-         Numerical array of language ISO codes + “DEF” for default which are currently displayed for editing.
+         Numerical array of language ISO codes + "DEF" for default which are currently displayed for editing.

    Child elements